revitalk/mmp460/assignments/wp-portfolio.md

   - What are your immediate professional goals?
 In other words, what kind of job or assignment do you hope this website will help you get?
   - How will you introduce yourself professionally? a web designer? a programmer? a graphic designer?
   - How many projects do you have to show?
 How many of them will you include in the portfolio?
+  - What kinds of projects are relevant to the kind of work you want to do

 2. **Organize your site’s content**
   - Select the work that you would like to showcase in the portfolio.